JennyLagervall/Server-calculator/INSTRUCTIONS.md

     * `{ numOne: 25, numTwo: 10, operator: '+' }`
   * It should "do the math," then push this object into the server-side `calculations` array:
     * `{ numOne: 25, numTwo: 10, operator: '+', result: 35 }`
-  * After this succesful calculation, the `POST` route must send status `201` back to the client.
+  * After this successful calculation, the `POST` route must send status `201` back to the client.
   * 🔥 Note: **Do not use** the built-in JS `eval()` function.
 It's incredibly dangerous to obtain user input and *execute it as code*!

 #### Note About Data Persistence: